Psychic Warfare

-Album Info
+Album info

 Psychic Warfare has been released on: CD, Black & White, Newbury Comics Exclusive 500 Autographed Copy Limited Edition, Transparent Red, & UK Blue Vinyl, "Mad Sidewinder b/w Outland Special Clearance," a Record Store Day 12" 5000 Copy Limited Edition Vinyl Record, as well as a Digital-Only Deluxe Edition with bonus tracks.

 Psychic Warfare was produced and mixed by "Machine" (aka Gene Freeman) who also worked with the band on previous albums: Pure Rock Fury, Blast Tyrant and Earth Rocker.

 The album-package features photography and artwork by Dan Winters who has been collaborating with Clutch since their 1993 debut album Transnational Speedway League.
+The image is of the statue of Victory sculpted by Bela Pratt and mounted between the forward main guns of the first USS Massachusetts - the text on the statue's sword and foot inscriptions has been slightly modified.
 The album title comes from a line from the song "X-Ray Visions."

 Commercial performance

 Psychic Warfare debuted at No. 1 on the Top Rock Albums Chart and No. 11 on Billboard 200-- selling 26,000 copies in the first week.
 This is the best chart-ranking achieved on both charts by the band as well as their best weekly sales.